uma-email/poc/README.md

 Prerequisites:

 * Both authorization servers support the token exchange extension of OAuth2 ([RFC 8693][3]).
-* AS-RqP publishes its metadata on a URL /.well-known/oauth-authorization-server.
+* The AS-RqP publishes its metadata on a URL /.well-known/oauth-authorization-server.
-* RqP Client is registered at AS-RqP as a public or confidential client and is authorized at AS-RqP by RP and has an access token with user claims.
+* The RqP Client is registered at the AS-RqP as a public or confidential client and is authorized at the AS-RqP by a RP and has an access token with user claims.
-* RqP Client is registered at AS-RO as a public or confidential client.
+* The RqP Client is registered at the AS-RO as a public or confidential client.
-* RO has set up RS and registers its 'RS API' resource at AS-RO according to the [UMA Federated Authorization][4] specification.
+* The RO has set up the RS and registers its 'RS API' resource at the AS-RO according to the [UMA Federated Authorization][4] specification.

 Steps:

-1. ...
-2. ...
+1. The RqP directs the RqP Client to access the 'RS API' resource with no access token.
+2. Without an access token, the RS will return HTTP code 401 (Unauthorized) with a permission ticket.
+3. The RqP Client creates a ticket challenge derived from the permission ticket using the following transformation ticket_challenge = Base64URL-Encode(SHA256(ticket)).
+4. At the AS-RqP the RqP Client requests a claims token by presenting the access token with user claims and the created ticket challenge.
+5. The AS-RqP returns the claims token.
+6. At the AS-RO the RqP Client requests an RPT by presenting the claims token and the permission ticket.
+7. After an authorization assessment, it is positive, the AS-RO returns RPT.
+8. With the valid RPT the RqP Client tries to access the 'RS API'.
+9. The RS validates the RPT, it is valid, the RS allow access the protected 'RS API' resource.

 ### Generic